bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 }
 ```

-API users must then define and enable a shipping method for your carrier using the [Create a shipping method](/api-reference/store-management/shipping-api/shipping-method/createashippingmethod) endpoint.
+API users can then define and enable a shipping method for your carrier using the [Create a shipping method](/api-reference/store-management/shipping-api/shipping-method/createashippingmethod) endpoint.
 For more info on how API users will use your carrier, see [Using a Third-Party Shipping Provider](...).

 <!-- theme:info  -->
 > #### Note